Targeting Completeness: Automated Complexity Analysis of Integer Programs: Evaluation, Implementation, Related Work, and Conclusion

 Thus, we showed that complete techniques for termination and complexity analysis for subclasses of loops are not only of theoretical interest, but they are also important in practice.
 To our knowledge, our approach is the first to integrate such results into an incomplete approach for automated complexity analysis like \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity}.
-For this integration, we developed several novel contributions which extend and improve the previous approaches in \cite{hark2020PolynomialLoopsTermination,brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity} substantially: \begin{enumerate} \item In \Cref{sect:Runtime Bounds for PRS-Loops}, we extended the technique for the computation of runtime bounds from twn-loops to prs-loops, and improved it such that these bounds now take the roles of the different variables into account.
+For this integration, we developed several novel contributions which extend and improve the previous approaches in \cite{hark2020PolynomialLoopsTermination,brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity} substantially: \begin{enumerate} \item In \Cref{sect:Runtime Bounds for PRS-Loops}, we extended the technique for the computation of runtime bounds from \emph{twn}-loops to \emph{prs}-loops, and improved it such that these bounds now take the roles of the different variables into account.
 Moreover, we can now infer logarithmic runtime bounds and handle unsolvable loops.
 In \Cref{sect:loops_size_bounds}, we showed how to use closed forms in order to infer size bounds for solvable loops with possibly non-linear arithmetic.
-We proved completeness of our novel approach for terminating prs-loops in \Cref{sect:completenessLoops}. \item We embedded our approach for loops into the setting of general integer programs in \Cref{sect:global_integer_programs} by lifting local runtime and size bounds for subprograms to global bounds for the full program.
-In particular, local runtime bounds can now either be obtained via our technique for prs-loops from \Cref{sect:Runtime Bounds for PRS-Loops} or via ranking functions, and local size bounds can either be obtained via our approach of \Cref{sect:loops_size_bounds} for solvable loops or via the incomplete technique of \cite{brockschmidt2016AnalyzingRuntimeSize}.
+We proved completeness of our approach for terminating \emph{prs}-loops in \Cref{sect:completenessLoops}. \item We embedded our approach for loops into the setting of general integer programs in \Cref{sect:global_integer_programs} by lifting local runtime and size bounds for subprograms to global bounds for the full program.
+In particular, local runtime bounds can now either be obtained via the technique for \emph{prs}-loops from \Cref{sect:Runtime Bounds for PRS-Loops} or via ranking functions, and local size bounds can either be obtained via the approach of \Cref{sect:loops_size_bounds} for solvable loops or via the incomplete technique of \cite{brockschmidt2016AnalyzingRuntimeSize}.
 We extended our approach from loops to simple cycles and to size bounds for commuting simple cycles.
-Finally, we showed completeness of our approach for simple integer programs with only terminating prs-loops in \Cref{sect:Completeness}. \item We integrated our approach into our re-implementation of the tool \KoAT, written in \tool{OCaml}. \end{enumerate}
+Finally, we showed completeness of our approach for simple integer programs with only terminating \emph{prs}-loops in \Cref{sect:Completeness}. \item We integrated our approach into our re-implementation of the tool \KoAT, written in \tool{OCaml}. \end{enumerate}